Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 ![Figure 1][fig1]
 **Figure 1** - a demonstration of 'isoform switching' from an RNA-Seq experiment.
 The gene (RERE) is not differentially expressed, but is clearly composed of two major isoforms which are.

 The complexity of the information available in even a small RNA-Seq dataset allows us to go far beyond this standard analysis.
 Examining individual exons for expression and dysregulation is one way of working with this complexity - and there are [recommended tools and workflows for this type of analysis][exon] on this site.
-However, since most RNA-Seq experiments are designed to have fragments larger than the average exon,* we have the flexibility to do more than simply quantify exons.
+However, since most RNA-Seq experiments are designed to have fragments larger than the average exon,\* we have the flexibility to do more than simply quantify exons.
 It is also possible to determine how the exons are joined to form cogent transcripts, and these transcripts can then be assessed for *their* differential expression.
-This is a biologically more meaningful analysis scenario.
+This is a more biologically meaningful analysis scenario.

 It should be noted that despite the feasibility of this analysis approach with current RNA-Seq data, transcript-level quantification remains an extremely challenging problem, and one which many tools have attempted to address.
 It is only with vey recent developments that it seems like we are getting close to an optimal solution for this problem.